Disney-Inspired Leadership: Five principles for business success

 In the halls of success in business history, few names shine as brightly as that of Walt Disney.
 A man who defied convention, Walt Disney’s journey to success was a remarkable testament to the power of visionary leadership.
 Unlike many of his contemporaries, he didn’t possess an MBA or attend business school.
 He was, by all definitions, a self-made leader.
 His profound impact on the world of entertainment and his enduring legacy can be attributed to a leadership approach that was distinctively his own.

-In this insightful blog, we will delve deeper into the five key principles of this Disney-inspired leadership and business approach that laid the foundation for the organization’s unparalleled and enduring success.
+In this insightful blog post, we will delve deeper into the five key principles of this Disney-inspired leadership and business approach that laid the foundation for the organization’s unparalleled and enduring success.
 We’ll be guided by Disney-inspired leadership expert Lenn Millbower, who draws upon his over 25 years of experience working at Walt Disney World to illuminate how these principles can be applied to transform your business into something magical.

 Please Note: This article is not about current Disney-inspired leadership.
 It takes no position on the organization’s recent success or failures except to suggest that Walt always knew best.